kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/termion@YS0igALDqSanGDWva_vls.md

 # termion

-`Termion` is a pure Rust, bindless library for low-level handling, manipulating and reading information about terminals.
-This provides a full-featured solution for cross-terminal compatibility, allowing for features such as color support, input handling, and other terminal specific features.
-It's completely independent and does not require any third-party libraries or bindings in C, C++ or any other language.
-As such, `Termion` simplifies the process of writing cross-platform CLI applications or utilities in Rust, while maintaining a lean, zero-dependency codebase.
+`termion` is a pure Rust, zero-dependency library for low-level terminal manipulation and information handling.
+Provides cross-terminal compatibility with features like color support, input handling, and terminal-specific capabilities.
+Ideal for building cross-platform CLI applications without external bindings.